ZJxyo/DSLForKeyboardAndMouseEvents/MILESTONES.md

 ## TA FeedBack<br/>
-Good idea that can be fleshed out because of the different keystroke and mouse click combinations that can be formed.<br/>
+- Good idea that can be fleshed out because of the different keystroke and mouse click combinations that can be formed.
-Current design has sufficient complexity.
-It is important to define a proper scope for the DSL project.<br/>
+- Current design has sufficient complexity.
+It is important to define a proper scope for the DSL project.

 ## Planned Tasks/Features to design
 - Finalize DSL format/grammar